By George He Can Cook!

 Mr Parkin, aged 38 from Easington Colliery, is a part-time student at East Durham College and enrolled on a Level 2 Professional Cookery course.

-Mr Parkin had worked in number of trades; working on building sites, driving dump trucks, painting and decorating, tarmacing and warehousing – but had never found his vocation in life.
+Mr Parkin had worked in number of trades; working on building sites, driving dump trucks, painting and decorating, tarmacing and warehousing – but had never found his true vocation in life.

 But after 2 years of being unemployed he enrolled on a 6 Month Unemployment Offer at the College that enabled him to try out various trades and he then realised cooking was what he wanted to do.